 The team hope to develop a web-based learning tool for children with craniosynostosis.

-For more information click here or contact Sarah Kilcoyne, Speech and Language Therapist at firstname.lastname@example.org.
+Update: A video resource is in production which we hope will be launched later this year.
+For more information about this study contact Sarah Kilcoyne, Speech and Language Therapist at firstname.lastname@example.org.

 Note: This research is not funded or organised by Headlines Craniofacial Support, and therefore we cannot take responsibility for your involvement in the research.